vikingeducation/assignment_viking_store/README.md

 If you made it through this assignment, you've built your first Rails app that's actually of use to businesses!
 You have also written some awfully complex SQL queries for a beginner, and you should feel proud.
 It is very easy for a self-taught Rails developer never to know quite how ActiveRecord works under the hood, but you are already beginning to understand that everything it does is just a SQL query you could have written by hand.

+If you want to compare your dashboard data to ours, [a summary of the results can be found in the public directory](public/example_data.md).

 Here are some highlights of a good solution.

 ####Put Class Methods in the Right Place